Dhwanitisshah/Adobe1A/README.md

 ## Team
 QWERTY Coders
+Dhwanit Shah,Suyash Pandey,Atishay Jain
+Bharati Vidyapeeth (DU) College of Engineering,Pune

 ## License & Confidentiality

 This document is a part of the Adobe India Hackathon 2025.
-Please keep the project private until instructed otherwise by the organizers.